SanaZehra062/AI-Cybersecurity-Bootcamp-Journey/Artificial Intelligence and Machine Learning/Readme.md

-This file, there will be notes about the Artificial Intelligence and Machine Learning.
+In this file, there will be notes about the Artificial Intelligence and Machine Learning.